 The control of the panel's trueness is the object of external quality control of a laboratory.
 Nevertheless, the estimation of the trueness of the panel can be performed during the procedure of analysis of reference materials or characterised materials for the assessment of taster trueness, as well.

 Following are the formulas of estimators used for the assessment of trueness of the panel.

-Table 8.
+Table 9.a. and 9.b.
 Estimators of panel's trueness